-We offer highly-specialized and comprehensive programs to assist people of all ages, develop a sense of identity and purpose for under-privileged youth so they may fulfill their highest potential, and help victims of domestic violence discover life skills that will enable them to cope successfully with their transition from victim to survivor.
+We offer highly-specialized and comprehensive programs to assist people of all ages, develop a sense of identity and purpose so they may fulfill their highest potential.
+As well as programs that help support our services for victims of domestic violence that will enable them to cope successfully with their transition from victim to survivor.

 KEEP A CLEAR MIND

 Keep a Clear Mind is a program component of Substance Abuse and Mental Health Services Administration (SAMSHA) that provides a comprehensive and beneficial curriculum, with proven results in helping students resist peer pressure to use drugs and educates parents on how to begin the conversation with their child(ren) about drug use.
 The Keep a Clear Mind program facilitates parent-child dialogue about the use of alcohol, tobacco and marijuana.
 Together, parents and their children learn about the dangers of these substances and practice ways to say no. As part of the lessons, parents learn about their important role and have the opportunity to communicate with their child(ren) the expectation that their child(ren) will not use these substances.

 Domestic Violence does not discriminate.
 It crosses all social, racial, educational and other demographics boundaries.
 Therefore, the need for preventative education is vital to the protection and safety of victims and potential victims of domestic violence.
 Friends of Yates, Inc. offers many resources to assist the community in raising its awareness about the issues related to domestic violence.
 Our Community Outreach Educator has training modules for community groups, corporations, churches, schools, and other agencies looking for resources, presentations and support related to domestic violence.
 Please contact our Community Outreach Educator at 913-321-1566 to book a speaker or training.